-EYFS: 80% (8/10).
-Autumn Term data indicates that 70% (7/10) of children are at EXS.
-This is a gap of 10%.
-The strategies for the Spring Term to reduce the gap are:

-- Focus on the use of whole school Talk for Writing strategy, supported by the writing subject lead. - Close moderation in house and within the immediate Family of Schools.
+EYFS: 80% (3/5).
+This aspirational target will be achieved by a continuation of last year strategies in place to support the most disadvantaged to close gaps between themselves and their non-disadvantaged peers.
+This provision will be reviewed after the Autumn Data Point.
+Focus on the use of whole school Talk for Writing strategy, supported by both the writing subject lead and Foundation stage Phase Leader.
+Close moderation in house and within the immediate Family of Schools.

-KS1: 69%% (9/13).
+KS1: 77% (11/18).
 Autumn Term data indicates that 46% (6/13) of children are at EXS.
 This is a gap of 23%.
 The strategies for the Spring Term to reduce the gap are: